ChetanIshant/HighHopJack/README.md

 ## Author

-Made by: Chetan Urf Ishant
+Made by: Chetan Urf Ishant.

 If you fork or improve it, feel free to open a PR!